H. Jon Benjamin: Career

-Benjamin has done extensive voice work in animated TV shows.
-His credits include starring roles in several Soup2Nuts cartoon shows, such as Science Court, Home Movies, O'Grady, Dr. Katz, Professional Therapist and Assy McGee.
+The creators of Home Movies credited Benjamin, especially in his role as Coach John McGuirk, for much of the show's popularity.
+Home Movies co-creator Brendon Small later said that "if people really like [Home Movies], it's because of Jon Benjamin... it was the Jon Benjamin show, and the rest of us were supporting that."
+Co-creator Loren Bouchard said what Benjamin "brought to the show was irreplaceable.
+As talented as Brendon [Small] is and as much vision as he had, we needed Jon Benjamin."
+Home Movies writer Bill Braudis said Benjamin's "McGuirk is one of the greatest characters on TV ever...
+Benjamin always pulled it off."

 He co-created Freak Show with David Cross.
 Benjamin starred as the Devil and multiple other roles in Lucy, the Daughter of the Devil, which ran for one season on Adult Swim beginning September 9, 2007.
 Benjamin plays a recurring character on the PBS Kids series WordGirl and is the announcer for The Sam Seder Show and The Majority Report.
 He did the voice of "Shelly", Sam Seder's accountant, on Breakroom Live with Maron & Seder.

 Benjamin has made guest appearances in several animated shows.
 He was in the Aqua Teen Hunger Force episodes "Bus of the Undead" and "The Last One" as Mothmonsterman, in "Broodwich" as Mr. Sticks, in "Bible Fruit" as Mortimer Mango and played the live-action role of Master Shake in "Last Last One Forever and Ever", credited as Capt.
 Turd Mahoy.
 He made a cameo appearance as a government agent in the film Aqua Teen Hunger Force Colon Movie Film for Theaters alongside frequent collaborator Jon Glaser.
-He has appeared in Family Guy as Carl, a movie trivia obsessed convenience store clerk who portrayed Yoda in the Star Wars parody episode "Something, Something, Something, Dark Side".
+He has appeared in Family Guy as Carl, a movie trivia–obsessed convenience store clerk who portrayed Yoda in the Star Wars parody episode "Something, Something, Something, Dark Side".